Introduction

 During the 24-hours of December 23, TVA supplied more energy than at any other time in its history – 740 gigawatt-hours, or 740 million kilowatt-hours.
 The cold also produced a winter record for peak power demand of 33,425 megawatts at 7 p.m.
 CT when the regionwide average temperature was 9 degrees.

-We have had stretches of either very cold or very hot weather before, when the electricity demand was high.
+We have had stretches of either very cold or very hot weather before when electricity demand was high.
 Storms, snow, and ice have damaged power lines, which caused power outages.
 Yesterday and today, however, are the first times that TVA has mandated rolling blackouts.
 My commentary on this follows.

 Commentary on Rolling Blackouts

-I had wondered: “what is the reason for these new, never before done, rolling blackouts, with no notice, by TVA dictate?”
+I wondered, “What is the reason for these new and never-done-before rolling blackouts, without notice, that TVA has dictated?”

-“Our Power System,” on TVA.com states, in part (with my emboldening added for emphasis):
+“Our Power System,” TVA.com, states in part the following (with my emboldening added for emphasis):

 TVA’s power portfolio is dynamic and adaptable in the face of changing demands and regulations.
 Our emphasis has moved away from traditional coal-based production and toward cleaner forms of power generation, and today the power we deliver is nearly 60 percent carbon-free.